pbek/qt-piwik-tracker/README.md

 - sending visits
 - sending events
+- sending pings
-- custom dimensions can be sent along with visits and events
+- custom dimensions can be sent along with the requests
 - language, screen resolution and operating system will be tracked automatically
 - client id will be generated and stored automatically